 This facility is located on Route 195, south of the Towers Dormitories.
 Constructed in 1953, it contains 23,750 square feet of headhouse and greenhouse space.
 The headhouse has both classroom lab space and support space for the greenhouse.
-The original materials used to construct this facility require a large amount of annual maintenance given the significant impact of a greenhouse environment.
+The original materials used to construct this facility required a large amount of annual maintenance given the significant impact of a greenhouse environment.
 Construction began in late summer 2011 to renovate the headhouse, provide updated mechanical infrastructure, resolve outstanding ADA and code issues, and increase curriculum support spaces.
 A new research greenhouse will provide a critically needed sponsored research and curriculum support facility.
+Construction is anticipated to be complete in summer 2012.